DiGo-Certify/DiGo-certify-app/hardhat-onchainid/README.md

 Any service provider is able to request this information from Information Provider and it only provides the data if the service provider is allowed to access it.

 ## Questions:

 -   Why the contract IdFactory does not exist but Factory does?
-- What is the _isLibrary flag in the Identity contract?
-- After the identity is created now they have this:
-  - Identity Contract (The identity itself)
-  - Implementation Authority
-  - Identity Factory
-- Why do they need the implementation authority and the identity factory?

 -   What does the addKey function do?
-  - It is used after we created the contract of a ClaimIssuer into an entity.
-    - My interpretation is that the addKey function is used to say that an entity is now a ClaimIssuer and can issue claims about other entities.
-  - The only entity that can have the key of a ClaimIssuer is the one that created the contract of the ClaimIssuer?
-Is there a way to attribute a claimIssuer to an entity that is not the creator of the contract?
+    -   The addkey function attributes the "property" of claimIssuer to the entity.
+Only the onwer of the factory can add a key to an entity, calling the function inside the factory.
-    - If i want a new entity to be a ClaimIssuer, i need to create a new contract of a ClaimIssuer and then add the key of the new entity to the entity that i want to be a ClaimIssuer?